Common Questions for Families

 Can I help my child if they struggle or get frustrated?

-The primary purpose of MAP Growth is to figure out what students know and what they’re ready to learn next so teachers can provide the most appropriate content to help them grow.
-Helping your child answer questions compromises test data and makes it harder for teachers to provide personalized instruction.
+The primary purpose of MAP Growth is to figure out what students know so teachers can provide the most appropriate content to help them grow.
+Helping your child answer questions compromises test data and makes it harder for teachers to understand if your child is growing academically or not.

 We recommend that you encourage your child to do their absolute best, but that you don’t provide any hints or assist them in answering questions.
 It’s also great to remind them that unlike some tests they have taken, every student who takes the MAP Growth test gets some answers right and some answers wrong because the test is adapting to the student and providing harder or easier questions based on their answers.